Overview

 • As discussed in Using Claude Code: session management and 1M context, this limit can reach up to one million tokens, enabling large-scale reasoning but also introducing challenges related to information overload.

-• The following figure (source) shows how the context window is bounded and how different components contribute to it. the composition of the context window, including system prompts, conversation history, tool outputs, and file reads within a fixed token limit.
+• The following figure (source) shows how the context window is bounded and how different components contribute to it.
+Specifically, it shows the composition of the context window, including system prompts, conversation history, tool outputs, and file reads within a fixed token limit.

 • This diagram illustrates that all information must fit within a single sequence, making prioritization and pruning essential.